Pradyut-Guchhait/Network_Simulator/docs/README.md

 ## Overview

-The **Network Topology Simulator** is a reference implementation developed as part of the Cisco VIP 2025 Networking stream.
+The **Network Topology Simulator** is a reference implementation developed as part of the Cisco-AICTE VIP Program.
-It automates topology generation from router and switch configuration files, validates network consistency, provides optimization recommendations, and simulates Day‑1 and Day‑2 events such as link failures and routing discovery. 【28†source】
+It automates topology generation from router and switch configuration files, validates network consistency, provides optimization recommendations, and simulates Day‑1 and Day‑2 events such as link failures and routing discovery.

-The tool addresses a common challenge in networking: the absence of a solution that can automatically construct and verify a topology from raw device configurations while also supporting simulation and fault injection. 【28†source】
+The tool addresses a common challenge in networking: the absence of a solution that can automatically construct and verify a topology from raw device configurations while also supporting simulation and fault injection.

 ## Key Features

-- **Topology Generation**: Automatic construction of hierarchical topologies from device configuration files. 【28†source】
+- **Topology Generation**: Automatic construction of hierarchical topologies from device configuration files.
-- **Validation**: Detection of duplicate IP addresses, VLAN inconsistencies, incorrect gateways, MTU mismatches, and network loops. 【28†source】
+- **Validation**: Detection of duplicate IP addresses, VLAN inconsistencies, incorrect gateways, MTU mismatches, and network loops.
-- **Performance & Load Management**: Bandwidth‑aware checks with load balancing recommendations under peak demand. 【28†source】
+- **Performance & Load Management**: Bandwidth‑aware checks with load balancing recommendations under peak demand.
-- **Optimization**: Node aggregation opportunities, protocol recommendations (BGP vs. OSPF), and fault‑tolerant designs. 【28†source】
+- **Optimization**: Node aggregation opportunities, protocol recommendations (BGP vs. OSPF), and fault‑tolerant designs.
 - **Simulation**:
   - Day‑1 scenarios: ARP, neighbor discovery, and OSPF discovery.
-  - Link failure injection: analysis of affected endpoints and impact on traffic. 【28†source】
+  - Link failure injection: analysis of affected endpoints and impact on traffic.
-- **Implementation Architecture**: Multithreaded device simulation with inter‑process communication (IPC) and per‑node statistics/logging. 【28†source】
+- **Implementation Architecture**: Multithreaded device simulation with inter‑process communication (IPC) and per‑node statistics/logging.

 ## Project Layout